A History of the Azores

 another scallop boat lost at sea.
 I think I can see

-Iwa Umezakia, unhappy leper, beach-pea gardener
+Iwa Umezakia, sad leper, beach-pea gardener

 who has a crow that writes katakana in the sand.